findel/Dim/README.md

-    init        - Initialise a new Dim project new         - Create a new script for updating your database routines    - Save or execute the routines for your database update      - Update your database with any changes shared by others
+    init        - Initialise a new Dim project new         - Create a new script for updating your database routines    - Save or execute the routines for your database run         - Run any scripts needed to update your database

     help <name> - For help with one of the above commands
 ```